UPPS 04.02.05 - Data Governance Program

-The policies and procedures of the Data Governance Program specifically exclude matters of data security.
-Please see policies included under Section 04.01, Computing Services, on the university policies website, for detailed information regarding data security and access.
+The policies and procedures of the Data Governance Program specifically exclude matters of data security (see policies included under Section 04.01, Computing Services, on the University Policies website, for detailed information regarding data security and access).

-– describes how and when a particular set of data was collected, and how the data are formatted, necessary for understanding how data are stored in data warehouses.
+Metadata – describes how and when a particular set of data was collected and how the data are formatted, necessary for understanding how data are stored in data warehouses.

-– any employee with extensive knowledge of a given functional, technical, reporting, or security-related data issues.
+Subject Matter Expert (SME) – any employee with extensive knowledge of given functional, technical, reporting, or security-related data issues.

-– any data element used in the management and operation of Texas State University.
+University Data – any data element used in the management and operation of Texas State.

 ROLES AND RESPONSIBILITIES